nightroman/Invoke-Build/README.md

 ## Introduction

-Invoke-Build.ps1 is a build automation tool implemented as a standalone PowerShell script.
-It invokes tasks defined in build scripts written in PowerShell with a few domain-specific language features.
+Invoke-Build.ps1 is a build automation tool implemented as a single PowerShell script.
+It invokes tasks defined in build scripts written in PowerShell with domain-specific language features.
 Build flow and concepts are similar to MSBuild.
-Scripts are similar to psake but look more like usual due to standard PowerShell parameters and script scope variables.
+Scripts are similar to psake but look more like usual due to standard script parameters and script scope variables.

+Invoke-Build is suitable not only for *building*.
+It can be used for testing in PowerShell oriented projects.
+It is easy and convenient to implement PowerShell tests as build tasks.
+The engine ensures test logging and time measurement, all tests are invoked once, no test is forgotten (`*`), tests may have dependencies and hierarchical structure, and etc.

 Invoke-Build is carefully designed for multiple calls in the same PowerShell
 session: sequential, nested, and even parallel.
 Every call maintains its state